muzakh/Golang/README.md

 - %f - floating numbers
 - %.2f - floating numbers up to 2 decimal places
 - %t - boolean values - true or false
-etc..
+- %T - retuns DataType of a variable.
+Can also use reflect.TypeOf(<variable>) etc..